Modeling

 How do I change the format of symbol and diagram?

 First, select at least one element on the canvas.
-Then, navigate to the format settings via the Options by expanding the details and options on the right side of the page.
+Then, navigate to the format settings via the options.

 You can now choose between Form and Text.